 You don't necessarily have to print any at all - your book could be published as an e-book.
 In fact we would advise all aspiring authors to consider e-book publication as much as possible in the first instance to simplify storage and distribution issues.
 But there's nothing quite like the feel of a newly printed book, and it is really satisfying to see all your hard work in tangible form.
 How many you print is up to you; but we suggest you shouldn't commit to print any more than you are confident that you can sell, or you require to give away to reviewers, colleagues or friends.
 We can arrange to have printed as many or as few copies as you need, at the most competitive prices.

 Selling printed books requires time and effort - there's no way of getting round that.
-We can help you, of course, but much of this effort is down to you.
 You need to consider as many ways as possible of meeting potential readers and taking books with you for direct sales.
 You should offer your work on your own website (we can help you with that) and plan a marketing campaign with posters and review copies sent to influential reviewers (we can help you with that too).
-We can also help you to get your book registered on the websites of major bookshop chains - although be warned that they will want a significant commission to put your book on their shelves.
-In short, we will help you put together a viable sales strategy for your book, but the final effort (and reward) lies with you.
 Of course, if you opt for e-book publication, you won't have this problem - which is why we encourage new authors to consider e-books first.

 For us?
 Well, we'll look to be paid for the professional services we provide.
-If you decide to sell your e-book through our e-book store, we'll take a small commission on each sale.
-But - let's make no bones about it - we do this because we like taking manuscripts and making something beautiful and desirable out of them.
+And we do this because we like taking manuscripts and making something beautiful and desirable out of them.
 We love what we do!